 Food and health

-We carry out research in a broad spectrum of raw materials and show how the various factors influence quality and nutritional value.
+Our research into a wide range of raw materials shows how various factors affect the quality and nutritional content.

 For example, we know that:

-- Varieties of strawberry and storage conditions are important factors that influence the level of polyphenols in jam.
+- For strawberry jam, varieties and storage conditions are important for the level of polyphenols.

-– Genetics, climate and processing methods affect the quality of starch and fibre in barley.
+- For barley grains, genetics, climate and processing are important for the starch and fibre quality.

-– Oxidative degradation of oils can be minimised by the use of suitable processing and packaging.
+- For oils, rancidity can be minimized through the use of various processes and special packaging.

-Our studies have indicated that there are correlations between functions of the digestive system and lifestyle diseases.
-They have also shown that the composition of a meal affects the digestion and intestinal flora.
+Our research shows that there is a clear connection between digestion, intestinal flora and lifestyle diseases, and that the composition of a meal can improve digestion and intestinal flora.

-For example: Fat is digested more slowly when salmon, broccoli and barley are eaten together than when salmon is eaten alone.
-Knowledge about how foods affect the digestive system can be used to develop new combinations of food products that increase the feeling of satiety.
+For example: Eating salmon, broccoli and barley together causes the fat to be digested more slowly than if the salmon is eaten by itself.
+We can use this knowledge to develop new compound food products that increase the feeling of being full.